PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/compute_api_en.md

 ### Detailed Description

-Calculate in1 and in2 according to the calculation rules in the compute, and store the calculation results in the register out according to the OutT type.
+Calculate in1 and in2 according to the calculation rules in the OpFunc, and store the calculation results in the register out according to the OutT type.
 The shape of in1 is [1, NX], and the shape of in2 is [NY, NX], realizing in1, in2 Loop calculation, the shape of out is [NY, NX].

 ### Template Parameters